amazon-archives/realworld-serverless-application/aws-serverless-app-repo-reference-backend/README.md

 There is also a [deep dive](https://github.com/honglu/sar-prototype/wiki/backend-module) on aws-serverless-app-repo-reference-backend module.

-## License Summary
+## License

-This sample code is made available under the Apache 2.0 license.
-See the LICENSE file.
+This project is licensed under the Apache-2.0 License.